Learn Javascript

 • Use Node to create web servers, APIs, database-driven websites, standalone software, and much more.

-• NPM (Node Package Manager) to install, manage, and incorporate open source software packages (dependencies) in your projects.
+• Use NPM (Node Package Manager) to install, manage, and incorporate open source software packages (dependencies) in your projects.

 Node Installation